-- 1. The student is admitted separately to each school. - 2.
-The student spends three semesters and takes a minimum of 36.0 credits (four courses per semester for full-time) at Fletcher. - 3.
-The student requests transfer credit for a maximum of four courses from the partner institution for the MALD degree before their graduating semester. - 4.
-The student completes the Capstone.
+- 1. The student is admitted separately to each school. - The student spends three semesters and takes a minimum of 36.0 credits at Fletcher for the MALD and spends three semesters and takes a minimum of 42.0 credits at Fletcher for the MIB. - 3.
+The student requests transfer credit for a maximum of four courses from the second institution for the MALD or MIB degree by submitting an official transcript prior to graduation.
+All transfer credit policies apply. - 4.
+The student completes the Capstone requirement prior to graduation.

 All students interested in dual degree programs must apply to Fletcher and the partner institution separately.
-Each school/department will admit students according to their own policies and qualifications.
-Tuition will be charged by and scholarships will be awarded by the school in which the student is registered.
+Each school will admit students according to their own policies and qualifications.
+Each school will approve the student's graduation based on the degree requirements and academic regulations of their institution.
+Tuition will be charged by and scholarships will be awarded by the school in which the student is registered in courses.
+Students in dual degree programs may not attend both schools in the same semester, except for dual degree programs with Harvard graduate schools where cross-registration is approved.